 - If the host used a custom key, and that key differs from the key that vCenter Server pushes to the host, you cannot manipulate the core dump.
 Avoid using custom keys.

 Core Dumps and vm-support Packages

 Core Dumps on vCenter Server Systems

 A core dump on a vCenter Server system is not encrypted. vCenter Server already contains potentially sensitive information.
-At the minimum, ensure that the Windows system on which vCenter Server runs or the vCenter Server Appliance is protected.
+At the minimum, ensure that the vCenter Server is protected.
 You also might consider turning off core dumps for the vCenter Server system.
 Other information in log files can help determine the problem.